vasukomuravelli/Song_Studio/README.md

 # Song_Studio

 Hey all, Welcome to song studio where users can listen to the songs and also navigate between songs with just a single tap.
+This website wass completely built from scratch.

 # TechStack used:
 - ReactJS